brianhouse/art_and_code/NEXT.md

 I'm wondering if we should just use objects instead of dictionaries.
 If I'm cutting all the math down, it's structural anyway. no-- it's too weird.
+- heading is not great. vectors are better, even if we don't use "Vector". ie, vx and vy make more sense because the avoid the trig. that's how I did it before.
+I dont know why Vector threw me off.